Author: Boat Accessories Australia Date Posted: 14 May 2025

 Keeping your batteries maintained during winter storage is an essential step to getting your boating season started off on the right foot once spring arrives.
 Luckily, you have a few options.

-Keep your batteries in the boat and connect a solar trickle charger.
+Keep your batteries in the boat and connect a solar-powered trickle charger.
 These chargers will keep your batteries topped up without the hassle of removing heavy batteries from your boat.

 If you have that all too familiar yellow/brown scum line around the waterline of your boat, remove it by applying some hull cleaner.
 Follow the instructions on the product packaging and be sure to wear gloves and a respirator for good measure.
 Prior to applying the hull cleaner to your boat, thoroughly wet down your trailer with fresh water to minimise the risk of damaging the galvanised coating.

-Once the scum line has been removed, treat your boat to a good soap water wash down externally with a good quality boat wash and microfibre wash mitt, or a soft brush on an extension pole.
+Once the scum line has been removed, treat the outside of your boat to a good soap & water washdown with a good quality boat wash and microfibre wash mitt, or a soft brush on an extension pole.
 Rinse the soap off thoroughly and wipe dry with a chamois or clean microfibre cloth.
-Letting your boat air dry will introduce water spots, particularly to stainless steel rails/deck fittings, windows, clears and dark coloured hulls.
+Letting your boat air-dry will introduce water spots, particularly to stainless steel rails/deck fittings, windows, clears and dark coloured hulls.

 Clean your vinyl seating with a specialty vinyl cleaner and a soft brush or microfibre cloth.
 Follow up with a good quality vinyl guard/protectant.
 Once your boat is squeaky clean inside and out, let it dry completely before covering.